Letter from Lindsay …

 Hi!
-My name is Lindsay Durgan, and I’m a licensed marriage and family therapist with a private practice in the San Francisco Bay Area, in which I provide a wide range of treatments for individual adults, parents, teens and adolescents, and families.
+My name is Lindsay Durgan, and I’m a licensed marriage and family therapist with a private practice in the San Francisco Bay Area, in which I provide a wide range of treatments for individual adults, parents, adolescents and teens, and families.

 People often want to know a little about me, and why I do this work …